IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

 ![](https://raw.githubusercontent.com/IlanKalendarov/IlanKalendarov.github.io/main/Images/RunasAPICall.png)

-Great so we know that `CreateProcessWithLogonW` api call contains our secret password.
+Great so we know that the `CreateProcessWithLogonW` api call contains our secret password.
 Looking at the [microsoft docs ](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createprocesswithlogonw) we could see that the first and third arguments will store the username and password.
-Now that we have that information lets build our script!.
+Now that we have that information let's build our script!.